denisnarushevich/events/readme.md

 someObj.change("stringAsArgument");
 }
 ```
-### Alternative usage #2
+## Alternative usage #2
-Alternative usage is faster and doesn't require to pollute prototype chain of object
+This approach will save some CPU cycles by not determining "this" variable
 ```js
     var someObj = {};